 The class teacher remains responsible for working with the child on a day-to-day basis.
 They will retain responsibility even where the interventions may involve group or one-to-one teaching away from the main class /subject teacher.
-They will work closely with teaching assistants and /or relevant specialist staff to plan Special Educational Needs and/or disabilities Policy and assess the impact of support, interventions and links with classroom teaching.
+They will work closely with teaching assistants and /or relevant specialist staff to plan and assess the impact of support, interventions and links with classroom teaching.
 Support with further assessment of the pupil's needs, problem solving and advising on the implementation of effective support will be provided by the SENCO.